'* Ubuntu - Linux for Human Beings!

 Archbishop Desmond Tutu

 As a platform based on Free software, the Ubuntu operating system brings the spirit of ubuntu to the software world.
+Free Software

 The Ubuntu project is entirely committed to the principles of free software development; people are encouraged to use free software, improve it,